sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 1. Add the following using statements after the existing using statements at the top of the file containing the **EmailMetricsController** class.

     ```csharp
-    using Microsoft.WindowsAzure.Storage;
-    using Microsoft.WindowsAzure.Storage.Blob;
-    using Newtonsoft.Json.Linq;
+    using System.Collections.Generic;
     using System.Configuration;
     using System.IO;
+    using System.Linq;
     using System.Threading.Tasks;
+    using System.Web.Mvc;
+    using Azure.Storage.Blobs;
+    using Azure.Storage.Blobs.Models;
+    using Newtonsoft.Json.Linq;
     ```

 1. Add the following code to the **EmailMetricsController** class.
 These will be used to connect to the Azure Storage Account that contain the exported data.